 The 5-step SmartLab Learning process encourages students to explore, plan, do, reflect, and share.
 Each step authentically engages learners and provides teachers with ample opportunities to assess students and identify gaps in learning.
 The open-ended activities allow students to shape and expand learning around their own interests, abilities, and learning styles, making it possible for every student to feel successful.

-Top Challenges with implementing project-based learning in high school
+Top Challenges implementing project-based learning in high school

 While project-based learning can be a successful instructional approach, there are some challenges that come with implementing it in the high school classroom.